Q4/23 Report

 The prevalence of empty buildings across the UK – both residential and commercial – comes amidst a perennial, nationwide shortage of housing.
 As such, the issue of what to do with these empty buildings is of utmost importance across both the public and private sectors.

-To delve into the UK’s empty building headache in greater detail, Market Financial Solutions (MFS) commissioned an independent survey of 2,000 UK adults.
+To delve into the UK’s empty building headache in greater detail, Market Financial Solutions commissioned an independent survey of 2,000 UK adults.

 In this report, we explore the findings of this research, revealing the public’s experience of empty buildings in their local area.
 The study also examines people’s faith in the government’s handling of the issue, and how they would ideally like to see empty properties utilised in the future.